 Modern ginseng research began in the 1950s

-It is worth mentioning that although in the United States the American ginseng was gathered and grown in large quantities since the 18th century for export to Asia, scientists there mostly did not pay attention to it.
+It is worth mentioning that although in the United States the American ginseng was gathered and grown in large quantities since the 18th century for exports to Asia, scientists there mostly did not pay attention to it.
 Exporting ginseng to Asia was also dealt with by George Washington himself.
-Little is known that the United States (1775-83) United States Separation War mainly financed ginseng ( youngsik2004bhu ).
+Little is known that the United States (1775-83) United States Separation War mainly financed ginseng ( Youngsik2004bhu ).

 In the 1970s, the stimulant and healing effects of ginseng were considered to be proven

 Soviet research soon became inspiration for scientists around the world.
 The chemical composition of ginseng ( Fujita1962csg , Kitagawa1963psp , Kaku1975css , etc.) and its rough pharmacology ( Takagi1972psp , etc.) were clarified .
 In the early 1970s, the effects of ginseng against fatigue were considered "well documented" ( Takagi1974epg ).
 Since the 1960s and 1970s, multiple gypsies have been published, well-known for its effect on high blood pressure ( Hah1978epg ), hypoglycaemic and antidiabetic effects ( Ng1985hcp ) and other effects.
 This "honest" phase of ginseng research sums up well the Chong1988gtu , which speaks of a clear effect against fatigue, hypothalamic pituitary, hypoglycemic, anti-inflammatory , antitumour and antiviral effects.
 It even describes the contradictory effects of panaxosides on the nervous system (the excitatory effect of panaxoside Rg 1 in contrast to the reassuring effect of Rb 1 ).